cairaclement/hashid-1/Readme.md

 ## setup
 to use this project, run

-    pipenv install
-    pipenv shell

-And in the newly opened shell,

-    python ./hashid.py your_hash_string
+    python3 ./hashid.py your_hash_string

 ## prerequisite
-you need to have pipenv installed on your computer
+you need to have python3 installed on your computer

 ## what does it do
 It tries to tell you what is the hash of the string you gave.
 You may pass several